Jack Suwinski Preview, Player Props: Pirates vs. Brewers

-Jack Suwinski -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Brandon Woodruff on the hill, on September 5 at 6:35 PM ET.
+Jack Suwinski -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the Pittsburgh Pirates against the Milwaukee Brewers, with Freddy Peralta on the hill, on September 6 at 12:35 PM ET.

-He hit a home run while going 2-for-4 in his most recent game against the Brewers.
+In his previous game he had a hitless showing (0-for-2) against the Brewers.

 Jack Suwinski Game Info & Props vs. the Brewers